-A volvulus (derived from the Latin ‘to twist’) is the twisting of a loop of intestine around its mesenteric attachment, resulting in a closed loop bowel obstruction.
-The bowel can then become ischaemic due to the compromised blood supply, rapidly leading to bowel necrosis and perforation.
+A volvulus is the twisting of a loop of intestine* around its mesenteric attachment, resulting in a closed loop bowel obstruction.
+The affected bowel can often become ischaemic due to a compromised blood supply, rapidly leading to bowel necrosis and perforation.

-Most volvuli occur at the sigmoid colon and are the leading cause of bowel obstruction in South America, Asia, Eastern Europe and Africa (the third most common in UK, USA, and Australia, after malignancy and diverticular disease).
-They can also occur at the stomach, small intestine, caecum, and transverse colon (but are much rarer).
+Most volvuli occur at the sigmoid colon and are the leading cause of bowel obstruction in many developing countries (the third most common in UK, USA, and Australia, after malignancy and diverticular disease).
+They can also occur at the stomach, small intestine, caecum, and transverse colon, but are much rarer.

 The long mesentery of the sigmoid colon means that this segment bowel is prone to twisting on its mesenteric base to form a volvulus more than any other region.
 As such, this article will mainly focus on the risk factors, clinical presentation and management of a sigmoid volvulus.